grahamgilbert/first-boot-pkg/Readme.md

 - Is designed with scripting and automation in mind, with options able to be configured with a configuration plist or via options on the command line (or a mixture of both)
 - Will re-try failed packages a specified number of times (in case of Active Directory not being available, for example)
-- Will wait for the network to be available before installing (optional, can be disabled if desired)
+- Can wait for the network to be available before installing (optional, can be enabled if desired)
-- Can specify amount of seconds to retry network (optional
+- Can specify amount of seconds to retry network (optional)
 - Can specify whether your first boot package requires a reboot or not

 Run with ``--help`` for the full list of options.